reizero00/testray-requirements/src/pages/docs/personas/testray-analyst.md

 ## Description

-A *Testray User* is the lowest level access user that has view only permissions.
-Their primary function is to be able to go through results for root cause analysis.
-They do not have permissions to initiate any workflows on results, create tasks, or use any of the tools.

-Technical Support Engineers, Customer Support, and Training are example departments that would categorize as a review only group.
-They'll normally want to go in to look at upstream master or ee-7.0.x to look at the latest results or to review a pull request.
+A *Testray Analyst* will have access to all analysis tools and will be primarily responsible for analyzing results or completing tasks.
+A Testray Analyst may use compare to give their sign offs on a build for a release.

 </article>